sweebee/Arduino-home-automation/readme.md

 Arduino sketches for sensors on 433Mhz.
+These sketches use the NewRemoteSwitch as 433Mhz library.